daprice/Variablur/README.md

 # Variablur

+> [!NOTE]
+> This code is now included in the project that inspired it, [twostraws/Inferno](https://github.com/twostraws/Inferno).
+Consider using that package instead, as any future improvements or additional shaders are likely to end up there.

 With Variablur, you can create variable blur effects that you control with a mask.
 Because you draw the mask using a `GraphicsContext`, it can contain gradients, shapes, text, pre-rendered images, or anything else you can draw into a `GraphicsContext`.

 You can create gradient or progressive blurs, vignettes, "blur shadows", or many other effects.